-This is the ninth in a weekly series of excerpts from the upcoming book The B Corp Handbook: How to Use Business as a Force for Good (Berrett-Koehler Publishers, October 13, 2014).
-Click here to read the rest of the series.
+This is a recurring series of excerpts from the book “The B Corp Handbook: How to Use Business as a Force for Good“ (Berrett-Koehler Publishers, October 2014).
+Click here to read the rest of the excerpts.

 By Ryan Honeyman